rxdock/rxdock/docs/developer-guide/coding-standards.rst

 The coding standards are documented in `LLVM Coding Standards
 <https://llvm.org/docs/CodingStandards.html>`__.
 With regards to that document,
-rDock has made the following changes in the coding standards:
+|Dock| has made the following changes in the coding standards:

 * Standard C++11 is used instead of C++14.
 In the near future the switch will be made to C++17.